 - Add vanilla, pineapple, bananas, and nuts.
 Stir gently to combine.

-- Pour into greased 9X13 pan.
-Bake at 350 for 40 to 45 minutes or until toothpick inserted in center comes out clean.
+- Pour into the prepared pan.
+Bake for 40 to 45 minutes or until toothpick inserted in center comes out clean.

 - Blend together the butter, cream cheese, and vanilla.